jop611/chips_circuits/README.md

 This code has been written in [Python3.7.5](https://www.python.org/downloads/).
 In requirements.txt are all the required packages to successfully use the code.

 ## Structure
 All Python scripts are in the folder code.
 In the map gates&netlists are the chips with their netlists and gates position.
-The map results has all the given results saved
+The map results has all the given results saved.

 ## Algorithms
 For this problem 3 algorithms were used: